artemtu/Data-analyszing-projects/ab-test/README.md

 - ExpId — expiriment id: 246 and 247 is control groups 248 is an experimental group

 ## Short conclusion
-We have no difference between experinetal and main groups
+We have no difference between experimental and main groups.